griffithlab/VAtools/docs/vep_annotation_reporter.rst

 one of the ``--flag_pick`` options, all possible transcript consequences will be reported by VEP but only one of these consequences will be picked by VEP as the "best" consequence.
 This is denoted in the ``PICK`` field.
 If this field is available, then the values for that transcript will be reported.
+For some variants, VCFs annotated with the ``PICK`` field might not report any of the consequences as picked.
+In that case, the values for all transcript consequences are reported.

 VEP annotations can also be added to an existing TSV with variant information by using the ``--input-tsv`` option.
 In order to match